Skip to main content

 Students are introduced to the fundamentals of creating a playable digital game from start to finish.
 This will include an introduction to the basics of programming, working with engines and tools, organizing a complex creative technical project, as well as collaboration and creative teamwork.

-Applications open each August and are due in January.
+Applications typically open each August and are due at the end of November.

 APPLY for the Tisch Summer Game Design program.